biblibre/omeka-cli/README.md

 ### Plugin related commands

-    plugin-activate    activate a plugin
-    plugin-deactivate  deactivate a plugin
-    plugin-install     install a plugin
+    plugin-enable      enable a plugin (install & activate) plugin-disable     disable a plugin
     plugin-uninstall   uninstall a plugin
     plugin-download    downloads a plugin
     plugin-search      search a plugin